Here goes nothing... (sorry, very long)

 72 hours into my world falling apart.
 I was recommended this forum as a good place to vent and get better advice than I'm maybe seeing elsewhere.

 I'll try to condense as much as I can but I’m a writer by trade and I can’t edit myself for ****.
-The basics: I'm 35, wife is 42, married 7 years, been together for 9.
-3 kids.
+The basics: I'm mid-30s, wife is a couple years older, married 7 years, been together for 9.
+Couple of kids.
 Life was hectic but solid.
-I'm a freelancer, she's an academic.
-I gave up a lot of my career so she could pursue hers (or rather, I took the ****tier version of it but we did okay).
+We both have busy atypical careers in two different fields (not 9-to-5s) I gave up a lot of my career so she could pursue hers (or rather, I took the ****tier version of it but we did okay).
 We built a life, a house, kids, rhythms -- maybe more suburban than I would've liked, but it was working for us, and I wanted to give her the family she never thought she’d have.

 As a side note: I would say we came in with a very strong foundation, not built solely on sex (although that was great): shared visions of our future, similar aspirations, some overlap in hobbies, we respected the hell out of each other, loved each other even more.
 Even today I don’t doubt any of that.
 Just wanted to say: it WAS good.

-Fast forward to three years ago -- careers are going okay, finances are always edgy (freelancing is a lot tougher in a small town, but that’s where her career brought us), but we've got a house (thanks to a couple good years for me), we've got a family (3 babies in four years, it was intentional!).
+Fast forward to three years ago -- careers are going okay, finances are always edgy (freelancing is a lot tougher in a small town, but that’s where her career brought us), but we've got a house (thanks to a couple good years for me), we've got a family.

 It’s important for me to state that I think both of us would say at this point (4 years into marriage, 6 years into relationship) we felt VERY SOLID.
 Like our life was coming together finally.
 So many milestones, new baby, first house, jobs going good, etc, etc. But cracks are starting to show.

 Sex is disappearing.
 Normal, right?
 Babies are hard, pregnancy is hard.
-Except... unlike the first two, after number 3 it doesn't seem to be coming back AT ALL.
+Except... unlike before, it doesn't seem to be coming back AT ALL.
 Every 6-9 months maybe ... for three years.

 Fights.
 Prior to this mark (3 years ago) we had maybe 2 big fights.
 Nothing else.
 We literally didn't fight.
 I was amazed (I think something different now, but more on that later).
 We weren't fighting that much more at this point, but we were having the same fights: for my part it was feelings of isolation (a big city guy with no friends in a small town), career frustration, and lack of support and affection from her.
 For her: she felt I had anger issues and I was letting them affect our children (she was abused as a child I now understand).
 We had maybe 3 of these BIG shouting fights in the past three years.

-We worked through many of the issues, spanking is no longer a thing in our house (or rather, I have stopped using it, she never did).
+We worked through many of the issues, spanking is no longer a thing in our house.
 I still get frustrated, but I’m trying to work on it.
 For her … well.
 We were roommates.
 We worked great as parents, but we were nothing beyond that.
 I had a wife, but I no longer had a lover.
 Recently, in the past year, she has taken the view that she has shut me away because of these anger issues, that’s where the lack of intimacy, support, general affection all went.
 A big fight like we had would cause 9 months of walled off emotion.
 Then there would be a thaw.